Systematic analysis of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$: Abstract

 \section{Abstract}

-Motivated by great progresses in experiments in searching for the heavy baryons, we systematically analyze the mass spectra and the strong decay behaviors of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$.
-The calculations of the mass spectra are carried out in the frame work of Godfrey-Isgur (GI) relativized quark model, where the baryon is regarded as a three-body system of quarks.
+Motivated by great progresses in experiments in searching for the heavy baryons, we systematically analyze the mass spectra and root mean square radius of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$.
+The calculations of the mass spectra are carried out in the frame work of relativized quark model, where the baryon is regarded as a three-body system of quarks.
 Our results show that the mass of single heavy baryon with $\lambda$-mode is lower than those of the $\rho$-mode and $\lambda$-$\rho$ mixing mode, which indicates that the lowest state is dominated by the $\lambda$-mode.
-Basing on this research, we systematically calculate the mass spectra of the baryons with $\lambda$ excited mode.
+Basing on this research, we systematically calculate the mass spectra and the root mean square radius of the baryons with $\lambda$ excited mode.
 With these predicated mass spectra, the Regge trajectories in the ($J$,$M^{2}$) plane are constructed, and the slopes, intercepts of the Regge trajectories are obtained by linear fitting.
 It is found that all available experimental data are well reproduced by model predictions and fit nicely to the constructed Regge trajectories.
-In order to make a further confirmation about the assignments of the observed baryons, and to provide more valuable infirmations for searching for the model predicted states, we perform a systematic study on the strong decay behaviors of $S$-wave, $P$-wave and some $D$-wave baryons in the $^{3}P_{0}$ model.

 \begin{Large} \textbf{1 Introduction} \end{Large}